Gerry Conlon: Biography

 his position was vindicated when the Guildford Four were freed after the Court of Appeal in London ruled that police had fabricated the handwritten interrogation notes used in the conviction.
 Crucial evidence proving Conlon could not have carried out the bombings had been held back by the police from the original trial.
 Most notably, the police falsely claimed that they had been unable to locate Charles Burke, a homeless man with whom Conlon had been using drugs in a local park at the time of the bombings.

 A group of Conlon's relatives, collectively known as the Maguire Seven, were convicted of being part of the bombing campaign and also spent decades in prison.
 Among them was his father, Giuseppe, who had travelled to London from Belfast to help his son mount a legal defence, and who died in prison in 1980.
-In 1991 the Maguire Seven were also exonerated, although by this time they had all either served their prison sentences in full or, in the case of Giuseppe Conlon, died.
+In 1991, the Maguire Seven were also exonerated.
+By this time they had all either served their prison sentences in full or, in the case of Giuseppe Conlon, died.
 Scientists had falsely asserted that the hands of each defendant had tested positive for nitroglycerine.

 After emerging from the Court of Appeal as a free man, Conlon said: "I have been in prison for something I did not do.
 I am totally innocent.
 The Maguire Seven are innocent.
 Let's hope the Birmingham Six are freed."
 Conlon was represented by human rights lawyer Gareth Peirce, who also secured the release of the Birmingham Six.

 Conlon described his experience of injustice in his book Proved Innocent (1990).
-He was portrayed by Daniel Day-Lewis in the film In the Name of the Father (1993).
+He was portrayed by Daniel Day-Lewis in the 1993 film In the Name of the Father.